Example 10-4: Insect Data Section

 This is a function of the linear score functions for the two species.
 Here we are looking at the exponential function of the linear score function for species (a) divided by the sum of the exponential functions of the score functions for species (a) and species (b).
 Using the numbers obtained earlier, this equals 0.05.

-Similarly for species (b), the estimated posterior probability that the insect belongs to Ch. heikertlingeri is:
+Similarly, for species (b), the estimated posterior probability that the insect belongs to Ch. heikertlingeri is:

 \begin{align} p(\pi_b|\mathbf{x}) &= \frac{\exp\{\hat{s}^L_b(\mathbf{x})\}}{\exp\{\hat{s}^L_a(\mathbf{x})\}+\exp\{\hat{s}^L_b(\mathbf{x})\}} \\[10pt] &= \frac{\exp\{205.219\}}{\exp\{202.359\}+\exp\{205.219\}} \\[10pt] &= 0.95\end{align}

-In this case we are 95% confident that the insect belongs to species (b).
+In this case, we are 95% confident that the insect belongs to species (b).
 This is a pretty high level of confidence with a 5% chance that we might be in error in this classification.
 You would have to decide what is an acceptable error rate here.
-For classification of insects this might be perfectly acceptable, however, in some situations it might not be acceptable.
+For the classification of insects, this might be perfectly acceptable, however, in some situations, it might not be acceptable.
 For example, looking at the cancer case that we talked about earlier where we were trying to classify someone as having cancer or not having cancer, it may not be acceptable to have a 5% error rate.
 This is an ethical decision.
 It is a decision that has nothing to do with statistics and must be tailored to the situation at hand.